 Facilities which utilize hazardous liquids and gases represent a significant potential liability to the owner, operator, and general public in terms of personnel safety and preservation of assets.
 It is obvious that a catastrophic incident or loss of property or personnel is to be avoided at all costs.

 Facilities which utilize hazardous liquids and gases.

-Published: December 1994
+- 31st December 1994

-Imprint: William Andrew
+- William Andrew

 Acorn Consulting Services, USA